DSCI-310-2025/dsci-310-group-14/README.md

 ```
 cd dsci-310-group-14
 ```
-2. Set up the environment using Docker:
+2. Set up the environment using Docker image (based on R version 4.4.2):

 (Please first make sure the `Docker` application is opened and running in the background)